DragnaCarta/Curse-of-Strahd-Reloaded/Chapter 3 - Running the Game/Running the Adventure.md

 The four foretellings leading to Krezk—the scarecrow in the garden of the Abbey of Saint Markovia (***Two of Glyphs—Missionary***), the main hall of the Abbey (***One of Glyphs—Monk***), the nursery of the Abbey (***Two of Coins—Philanthropist***), and the gazebo in the Shrine of the White Sun (***Three of Glyphs—Healer***)—have been removed to ensure that the players do not fulfill two of their Tarokka readings (i.e., both the *Holy Symbol* and Strahd's Enemy) while within the same relative area.

-***The Sunsword.*** The *Sunsword*'s radiant blade has been withheld from the players to create a more organic opportunity to meet the spirit of Sergei von Zarovich, to manufacture a late-game interaction between Sergi and Ireena, and to create a more climactic and engaging narrative.
+***The Sunsword.*** The *Sunsword*'s radiant blade has been withheld from the players to create a more organic opportunity to meet the spirit of Sergei von Zarovich, to manufacture a late-game interaction between Sergei and Ireena, and to create a more climactic and engaging narrative.

 Due to its power in combat against Strahd, the *Sunsword* has been intentionally placed in the Amber Temple—the most dangerous and isolated location in the game—to ensure that the players do not obtain it too early.
 This placement also ensures that the players have a reliable hook to the Temple and a rewarding goal to achieve while there.